 Counseling is definitely part of the treatment plan.

 The success stories we see at OhioGuidestone in alcohol addiction recovery are so inspirational.
 Our addiction recovery treatments really work.
 We know they do, and we will support you every step of the way.
-We also understand that you are in a bad place in life.
+We also understand that you may be in a bad place in life.
 Some of our patients have lost their jobs, their driving privileges and their families.
 Our wrap-around services are available to help you get back on your feet.

 Alcohol Prevention